nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the plannerMd data
+* stores the plannerMD data
   * all `Patient` and `Doctor` objects (which are contained in `UniquePersonList<Patient>` and `UniquePersonList<Doctor>` respectively).
   * all `Appointment` objects (which are contained in `UniqueAppointmentList<Patient>`).
 * stores the currently active `State` (which determines which list of Person, `Patient` or `Doctor`, to interact with)